I know a guy who quit porn.

 The guys I work with don’t quit by shrinking their world.
 They quit by building internal control.

-You address what’s actually driving the behavior.
 You develop the kind of resilience where triggers don’t faze you.
 Where you can go to the gym, use your phone, watch a movie, have an argument with your girl… and none of it sends you spiraling.

 That’s real freedom.
 Not a smaller cage.

 The straitjacket approach treats the symptom.
 Real recovery rewires the response.
+Every morning I write about the science behind why men stay stuck and what actually moves the needle.

 100% private.
 Unsubscribe anytime.